TemplateInvaders/ti-woocommerce-wishlist/readme.txt

 = Basic Features =

 + Select Wishlist page and Name
-+ Remove product from wishlist automatically, after adding it to cart
++ Remove the product from wishlist automatically, after adding it to cart
-+ Position of "Add to wishlist" button on product page and catalog
++ Position of "Add to wishlist" button on product page and catalogue
 + Shortcode for "Add to wishlist" button to place it anywhere on the page.
 + "Add to wishlist" Button or Link on product page
 + Predefined icons for "Add to Wishlist" button